 Bioflavonoids – You can find bioflavonoids in citrus fruits like lemons and oranges, as well as in cherries, blueberries, and bilberries.
 Bioflavonoids help to protect against macular degeneration and cataracts.

 Lutein and Zeaxanthin – You’ll find a large source of these nutrients in squash, kale, spinach, collard greens, and turnip greens.
 These are also great for decreasing your risk of developing cataracts and macular degeneration.

 Vitamin C – Found in red and green bell peppers, strawberries, kale, broccoli, cantaloupe, and oranges, Vitamin C also protects against macular degeneration and cataracts.

 This is by no means an extensive list of the nutrients that are healthy for the eyes or of the foods they are found in, but it will provide you with a starting point when buying local produce to promote eye health.

 Other Reasons to Buy Locally Grown Food

-Aside from benefitting your eyes and your overall health, there are many other benefits to buying locally grown food.
-The first reason is that fruit and vegetables that are locally grown taste much better than those that aren’t.
-Locally grown food is truly fresh and that makes a big difference in the taste that the food has.
+Aside from the health benefits for your eyes and overall health, there are many other benefits to buying local.
+One main reason is that local fruit and vegetables taste much better.
+That’s because locally grown food is truly fresh, which makes a big difference.

-Alternative When Buying Locally Is Not Possible
+When Buying Locally Is Not Possible